Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Background and related work

 \subsubsection{Report (Select) Noisy Max}

 Another common set of $\epsilon$ differentially-private randomized algorithms are the ``Report Noisy Max'' family (Algorithm \ref{rnmg}).
 These algorithms generally follow the format in which noise drawn independently from a random distribution is added to each choice's private score to achieve a noisy score.
 Then, the choice with the highest noisy score is reported.
-Often, Report Noisy Max is applied in central DP problems: for example, if one wishes to know the most common disease in a healthcare database, Report Noisy Max would entail 1) counting the number of instances of each disease, 2) adding noise to the count of each disease in the database and 2) reporting the candidate whose noisy score was highest to the analyst.
-In our case, we will use these algorithms to provide local (rather than central) $\epsilon$-DP, and, furthermore, we will not ``report'' but rather ``select'' the noisy max.
+Often, Report Noisy Max is applied in central DP problems: for example, if one wishes to know the most common disease in a healthcare database, Report Noisy Max would entail 1) counting the number of instances of each disease, 2) adding noise to these counts and 3) reporting the disease whose noisy count was highest to the analyst.
+In our case, we will use these algorithms to provide local (rather than central) $\epsilon$-DP, and we will not ``report'' but rather ``select'' the noisy max.

 Relative to RR, Select Noisy Max (SNM) algorithms possess an additional parameter: the sensitivity, $\Delta$, defined as the maximum possible amount that private information can alter any score.
 When the private scores have high variability, the sensitivity can be reduced in several ways.
 One possibility is to scale the private scores of the candidates per decision, e.g.: